jxjo/AirfoilEditor/README.md

 ## Polars of an Airfoil

-To generate the polars of an airfoil, the **AirfoilEditor** uses the Worker tool from the [Xoptfoil2 project](https://github.com/jxjo/Xoptfoil2).
-One of its functions is multi-threaded polar set generation using XFOIL.
+The **AirfoilEditor** can generate polars using two methods: XFOIL-based polars through the Worker tool from the [Xoptfoil2 project](https://github.com/jxjo/Xoptfoil2), and [NeuralFoil](https://github.com/peterdsharpe/NeuralFoil)-based polars for fast interactive evaluation.

+The Worker-based workflow uses XFOIL to compute the polar data and is the reference method for higher-fidelity results.
+[NeuralFoil](https://github.com/peterdsharpe/NeuralFoil) is a learned aerodynamic model that predicts airfoil polars from the geometry and operating conditions.
+It is designed for rapid evaluation, which makes it well suited for interactive workflows where a polar should update immediately after geometry edits.
+For a more detailed description of the underlying concept, please refer to the [NeuralFoil project page](https://github.com/peterdsharpe/NeuralFoil).

+Compared with XFOIL-based generation via Worker, NeuralFoil allows near-real-time polar updates and is therefore particularly useful when modifying an airfoil and immediately checking the corresponding polar response.
+In general, the agreement with XFOIL is very good, especially when larger models such as `xlarge` are used.
+However, NeuralFoil polars can become slightly optimistic near `cl_max`, which is related to the CST-based geometric transformation used for the airfoil, where the nose radius can occasionally be represented too large.

 For polar generation, the Worker's `auto_range` feature optimizes the alpha range to show the complete T1 polar from `cl_min` to `cl_max`.
 For T2 polars (constant lift), the range starts just above `cl=0.0` up to `cl_max`.

 ### Polars on Demand

+In both workflows, a polar is generated automatically when it is needed for display.
+For XFOIL-based polars, the computation runs asynchronously in the background and typically takes about 1-5 seconds.
+For NeuralFoil-based polars, the calculation is performed synchronously and usually takes only around 10 milliseconds.

-Within the app, a polar is generated on demand when it needs to be displayed.
-If required, XFOIL polar generation executes asynchronously as a background task.
-Each generated polar is stored in an individual file using XFOIL's format for fast reuse.
+Each generated XFOIL polar is stored in an individual file using XFOIL's format for fast reuse.
 This method enables the sequential review of airfoils or airfoil designs, displaying the polars without requiring additional user input.

 ### Flapped Polars

-A polar can be 'flapped', meaning the airfoil has temporary flaps set before XFOIL computes the polar.
+A polar can be 'flapped', meaning the airfoil has temporary flaps set before XFOIL or NeuralFoil computes the polar.
 This is convenient for comparing different airfoils at a specific flap angle without manually adjusting and recalculating.

 Alternatively, a flap can be set in 'Modify Mode' for an individual airfoil and saved as a separate airfoil.
-This is useful when the flapped airfoil is needed for further processing (for example, in XFLR5).
+This is useful when the flapped airfoil is needed for further processing.

 ![AE](images/polars.png "Flapped polars")